DavidDerhy/api-docs/source/includes/_additional_functions.md

 }
 ```

-> If there are any errors during request
+> If there are any errors during the request

 ```
 {